Check out our refreshed fact sheet on applying for pre-registration trainee placements using the Oriel application process reflecting recent updates.

 Health and Care visa (Tier 2)

 The government has recently introduced a Health and Care visa for healthcare professionals.
-From 1st July 2021 trainee pharmacists will be eligible to apply for this visa.
-This eligibility will remain for as long as pharmacists, and trainee pharmacists, are on the labour shortage list.
+For a time it was possible for trainee pharmacists to apply for this work visa.
+However, the government has now removed being on the shortage list as one of the eligibility criteria for this visa.
+It is now only available for qualified professionals and given that trainee pharmacists are not yet qualified, this is no longer a viable option.
 For further information about the Health and Care visa, see the government website.

 Five year MPharm sandwich programme